Nowy Sącz Ghetto: Holocaust rescue

-One day ahead of the ghetto liquidation, the Jewish family of Emil and Sala Steinlauf with their four children: Lola, Leon, Róża (Rosa), and Janina, managed to escape.
-They knew Zenobia and Piotr Król family (pictured) with their seven children, from before the war; the Steinlaufs helped the Króls survive the winter of 1939.
-In gratitude, Zenobia and Piotr brought food to the ghetto for their friends illegally, against strict Nazi orders which forbade this under penalty of death.
-Upon Steinlaufs successful flight from the deportation to Belzec, the Króls arranged a secret living space for them in the attic for the following three years.
-Their children used to play together while in hiding; between 15 August 1942 and 30 January 1945.
+One day ahead of the ghetto liquidation, the Jewish family of Emil and Sala Steinlauf with their four children – Lola, Leon, Róża (Rosa), and Janina – managed to escape.
+They knew the family of Zenobia and Piotr Król (pictured) and their seven children from before the war; the Steinlaufs helped the Króls survive the winter of 1939.
+In gratitude, Zenobia and Piotr illegally smuggled food to the ghetto, against strict Nazi orders that carried the death penalty.
+Upon the Steinlaufs' successful flight from the deportation to Belzec, the Króls arranged a secret living space for them and hid them in the attic for the next three years.
+While they were in hiding (14 August 1942–30 January 1945) their children used to play together.
 All survived.
 The Steinlaufs emigrated to Israel after the war ended, but both families remained in contact.
 Nine members of the Król family were awarded the titles of the Righteous in January 1982, thanks to the Steinlaufs' surviving children.

-During the ghetto liquidation action, two Jewish sisters Helena (Lena) and Genowefa Brandel-Buchbinder (age 23 and 29 respectively) escaped dressed as farm girls.
-Their brothers Kazimierz (age 24) and Władysław escaped from the slave labour camp in Chełmiec, to join them.
+During the ghetto liquidation, Helena (Lena) and Genowefa Brandel-Buchbinder (two Jewish sisters, aged 23 and 29 respectively) escaped dressed as farm girls.
+Their brothers Kazimierz (age 24) and Władysław escaped from the slave labour camp in Chełmiec and joined them.
 They found refuge at the distant home of the Sikoń family of the Polish Righteous.
-Both, the rescuers and the rescued had little to eat.
+Both the rescuers and the rescued had little to eat.
 The Sikoń children stole food from the neighbouring farms to feed them all.
 Genowefa died in March 1943 from tuberculosis.
 Everybody else survived the war.
 Zofia Sikoń died in 1971; the Sikoń children, Stanisław and Anna, were bestowed the titles of the Righteous in May 2000.

-Jewish doctor, Juliusz Hellereich (Bernard Ingram) and his Polish fiancé Irena found shelter at the small apartment of Polish Righteous, Marian Gołębiowski, lawyer by profession residing in Nowy Sącz for the war.
-In search of safe hideaways, Gołębiowski travelled with them under false names as the Jakobiszyn couple to other locations.
-All three stayed together until the end of the occupation and survived while helping other people as well.
+The Jewish doctor Juliusz Hellereich (Bernard Ingram) and his Polish fiancée Irena found shelter at the small Nowy Sącz apartment of Polish Righteous Marian Gołębiowski, a lawyer.
+In search of safe hideaways, Gołębiowski travelled with them under false identities (the Jakobiszyns) to other locations.
+All three stayed together until the end of the occupation and survived while helping others.
 Gołębiowski was honoured by Yad Vashem in 1989 at the age of 90.
-Stefan Kiełbasa (age 18), living in Nowy Sącz, was shot with one of his Christian friends in 1942 by the Gestapo for supplying Jews with forged "Aryan" identity documents.
-Stanisław Adamczyk from Nowy Sącz county was beaten to death by the Germans in the spring of 1943 for sheltering a single Jew.
+Stefan Kiełbasa, an 18 year old Jew from Nowy Sącz was shot along with one of his Christian friends in 1942 by the Gestapo for supplying Jews with forged "Aryan" identity documents.
+Stanisław Adamczyk from the county of Nowy Sącz was beaten to death by the Germans in the spring of 1943 for sheltering a single Jew.
 Another Christian Pole from Nowy Sącz county, physician Józef Pietrzykowski, was arrested and executed in winter of 1942 for providing medical help to a sick Jewish child.